RNSG 1341 - Common Concepts of Adult Health

 RNSG 1161 Adult Health Clinical I

 - Students remain in the same clinical group as in RNSG 1160 and clinical start/end times and sites will remain the same as those in the first 8 weeks.
-For students entering in the second 8 weeks, placement in a clinical group will be determined on the first day of the session.
+For students entering in the second 8 weeks, placement in a clinical group will be determined on or before the first day of the session.

 - You will have two clinical days per week, with 6-7 hours/day.